goldenstein64/Copy/docs/usage-guide/index.md

   -- ...
 }

--- makes sure not to copy any values in the table Copy.GlobalContext.Values = "set" local protoTable = Copy(hugeTable)
+-- makes sure not to copy any values in the table, just the root table Copy.GlobalContext.Values = "set" local protoTable = Copy(hugeTable)